addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 Associate one of the Subnets
 ----------------------------
-Use the following awscli command to associate the subnet with the Tag **Public** with second Route Table.
+Use the following awscli command to associate the subnet with the Tag **Public** with the second Route Table.

 .. code-block::